-Our Environmental Burden of Disease Study aims to estimate the health impact from environmental risk factors in New Zealand.
+Our Environmental Burden of Disease Study aims to estimate the health impact of environmental risk factors in Aotearoa New Zealand.

-This study will provide useful evidence for policy makers.
+This study provides useful evidence for policymakers.
 The evidence can be used to prioritise environmental risk factors, depending on their health impact.

 In 2016, we released a report on the burden of disease from second-hand smoke exposure in New Zealand.

 An estimated 104 people died from second-hand smoke exposure in New Zealand in 2010.

 About 1989 healthy years of life (DALYs) were lost due to second-hand smoke in 2010.
 Most of the health loss (84%) was due to premature death.

 Children and Māori were disproportionately affected by second-hand smoke exposure.

 We are currently working on burden of estimates for the following environmental risks:

 Measures of the health burden include: